Dr. Langston's primary area of research is in bone marrow transplant.

 - Winship Cancer Institute of Emory University

-Board certified in internal medicine, hematology and medical oncology, Amelia A. Langston, MD, treats patients with leukemia, myelodysplastic syndrome, lymphoma, graft-versus-host disease (GVHD) and HIV-related malignancies.
+Board certified in internal medicine, hematology and medical oncology, Amelia A. Langston, MD, treats patients with leukemia, myelodysplastic syndrome, lymphoma, graft-versus-host disease (GVHD), aplastic anemia and HIV-related malignancies.
 Dr. Langston is a practicing physician with Emory Healthcare since 1998.

 Dr. Langston holds memberships with American Association for the Advancement of Science and American Society of Hematology.

-Dr. Langston received her BA from Williams College, Williamstown, Massachusetts.
-She received her MD from Washington University, St. Louis, Missouri.
-She completed her residency in Internal Medicine at Duke University Medical Center, Durham North Carolina, followed by a Medical Oncology fellowship at the University of Washington Hospitals.
+Dr. Langston received her Medical Degree from Washington University in St. Louis, Missouri.
+She completed her residency in Internal Medicine at Duke University Medical Center in Durham, North Carolina, followed by a Medical Oncology fellowship at the University of Washington Hospitals.

 Dr. Langston is a recipient of the following awards:

-- James R. Eckman Award for Teaching Excellence, Winship Cancer Institute Felowship Program, 2007
+- James R. Eckman Award for Teaching Excellence, Winship Cancer Institute Fellowship Program, 2007

 - Alpha Omega Alpha, 1983